Stingray Swamp Flora Reserve: Ecological character

-Cultural & Indigenous Heritage
+Cultural and Indigenous heritage

 The cultural values of SWFR are not present in any structures or sites of historic importance.
 Historic ties to the area are bound up in the activities undertaken in the state forest.
 Plantation has occurred for at least 90 years in PSF and has been a regional commercial activity since the 1920s.
 A historic road, Old Argyle Road, skirts the south eastern boundary of SWFR and was once part of Old South Road, which assisted the early development of the region through providing a transport route throughout the centre of the shire.

 Aboriginal heritage within and surrounding the study area is largely unknown.
 The regional existence of Gandangara and Tharawal peoples are known to have passed through the area and should be a first point of contact.
 The Wingecarribee area and therefore the SWFR reside within the Illawarra Local Aboriginal Land Council region and should be the first point of contact when seeking Aboriginal heritage information.

-Environmental Threats & Hazards
+Environmental threats and hazards

 Ongoing forestry activities pose threats to the integrity of the flora reserve through several processes.
-Of main concern is the invasion of Radiata pine (Pinus radiata) species that is utilised within the plantation.
+Of main concern is the invasion of radiata pine (Pinus radiata) species that is utilised within the plantation.
 These species migrate into native forests and establish themselves in dense groups.
 Observed Radiata species has been noted and ongoing Landcare action in and around the flora reserve aims to remove these species.
 Lantana (Lantana camara) and English holly (Ilex aquifolium), whilst not currently found within SWFR, pose a direct threat to native species.

 Harvesting activities occur adjacent to and upslope from the SWFR and may alter hydraulic and geomorphic processes.
 Clear cutting of select areas upslope from SWFR may increase sediment loading within the waterways within the swamps.